mr-kelly/mr-kelly/README.md

 ### Hi there 👋

 😄 I'm Kelly Peilin Chan.
-Founder of Vika, inc.
+Founder of `APITable PTE.
+LTD` & `Vika, inc.`

 📫 You can contact me: